youtoos/elapy/README.md

   ```
   import elapy as ela
   ```
-* Convert your data to a {-1,1}-valued pandas DataFrame object with rows represents variables and columns represents observations or time points.
-You can load the test data provided by the original repository (https://github.com/tkEzaki/energy-landscape-analysis) by the following command:
+* Convert your data to a {0,1}-valued pandas DataFrame object with rows represents variables and columns represents observations or time points.
+You can load a test data provided by the original repository (https://github.com/tkEzaki/energy-landscape-analysis) by the following command:
   ```
   data = ela.load_testdata(1)  # the argument is 1, 2, 3, or 4
   ```